 While chinchillas can physically consume all parts of broccoli, it is not safe to be fed to them.
-The nutritional content of broccoli is not able to be proceeded by the digestive tract of a chinchilla.
+The nutritional content of broccoli is not able to be processed by a chinchilla’s digestive tract.

 To know why something is good or bad for our pet chinchilla, we need to understand a chinchilla’s unique biology.